ignite/cli/docs/guide/interchange/03-walkthrough.md

 ## Cancel an Order

-After these exchanges, you still have two orders open: a sell order on the source chain (5marscoin for 15venuscoin) and a buy order on the target chain (5marscoin for 5venuscoin).
+After these exchanges, you still have two orders open:

+- A sell order on the source chain (5marscoin for 15venuscoin)
+- A buy order on the target chain (5marscoin for 5venuscoin)

-Cancel a sell order:
+To cancel a sell order:

 ```bash
 # Source blockchain